westonstearns/courses-googlevis-weston/chapter1.md

 # Use plyr to join your three data frames into one: development
 development <- join(gdp, ___)
 development <- join(___, ___)

-#Make sure no data beyond 2008 is included and inspect the tail of the data frame
-development_final <-
 ```

 *** =solution